erjosito/azure-networking-lab/README.md

 lab-user pts/0        2017-03-23 23:41 (10.4.2.101)
 </pre>

 **Step 8.** This is expected, since firewalls are configured to source NAT the connections outgoing on that interface.
 Now open another Putty window, and connect over SSH to the public IP address of the firewall.
-Remember that you can retrieve the list of public IP address with the command "az network public-ip list -o table".
+Remember that you can retrieve the list of public IP address with the command `az network public-ip list -o table`.
 Please go to the same firewall that you just saw in the previous step.
 That is, if in the `who` command you saw the IP address 10.4.2.101, connect with Putty to the public IP address &#39;nvaPip-1&#39;, if you saw 10.4.2.102, connect to &#39;nvaPip-2&#39;.
 In our example from the output above, we saw the &#39;10.4.2.101&#39;, so we will connect to the first NVA.
 Remember that the username is still &#39;lab-user&#39;, the password &#39;Microsoft123!&#39; (without the quotes).
 After connecting to the firewall, you can display the NAT configuration with the following command:

 <pre lang="...">